A composting bin

 Get the right balance of brown and green composting materials in your bin with our expert guide.

-When layered strategically with carbon-rich "browns," the green beetroot plants provide an influx of nitrogen.
-Meanwhile, the roots add trace minerals and sugars to feed essential composting microbes.
-Together, they create the ideal conditions for rapid, hot composting.
+When we layer beetroot scraps strategically with carbon-rich "browns," such as dried leaves or straw, the green beetroot plants provide a significant influx of nitrogen.
+This nitrogen is essential for the rapid decomposition of organic matter.
+Additionally, the beetroots themselves contribute trace minerals and sugars that feed the essential microbes responsible for the composting process.
+Together, these components create the ideal conditions for hot composting, resulting in a high-quality, living soil amendment.

-• Beetroot peels introduce micronutrients like iron, potassium, magnesium, and zinc
+• Micronutrients like iron, potassium, magnesium, and zinc from beetroot peels

-• Beet green foliage provides organic matter to lighten heavy soils
+• Organic matter from beet green foliage to lighten heavy soils

 Avoid pickled beetroots.
-The vinegar used in pickling drastically reduces pH levels, harming beneficial microorganisms.
-Stick to fresh, uncooked beets only.
+The vinegar used in the pickling process can drastically reduce the pH levels of your compost, harming the beneficial microorganisms that are essential for decomposition.
+Stick to fresh, uncooked beets for the best results.

 Chop stems and peelings first.
-Breaking down large beet pieces exposes more surface area for microbes to feast on.
-For woody stems over 1⁄4 inch, use a shredder or chipper if possible.
+Breaking down large beet pieces into smaller bits exposes more surface area for microbes to work on.
+For woody stems over 1⁄4 inch thick, use a compost shredder or chipper if possible to facilitate faster decomposition.

 Minimize roots in worm composting.
-Some beetroot greens can be included but avoid adding large root pieces.
-The dense texture and sugars are harder for worms to break down.
+While some beetroot greens can be included in vermicomposting bins, it's best to avoid adding large root pieces.
+The dense texture and high sugar content of the roots can be harder for worms to break down efficiently.

 1. Harvest and Prepare Beets

-After lifting beetroots from the garden, cut off all stems and leaves rather than tossing the entire plant in the trash.
-Rinse gently if needed to remove excess soil.
-Peel and slice beetroots before use, setting all scraps aside.
+After harvesting beetroots from our gardens, we should cut off all stems and leaves rather than discarding the entire plant.
+Gently rinse the beets if needed to remove excess soil.
+Before using the beetroots, peel and slice them, setting aside all the scraps for composting.

-Shred leaves by hand or with pruning shears.
+To prepare the beetroot waste for composting, we should shred the leaves by hand or with pruning shears.
 Use clippers to cut peels and root hairs into 1⁄4 inch pieces.
-Chop woody stems with a hatchet on a large stump or block.
+For woody stems, a hatchet can be used to chop them into smaller bits on a large stump or block.

 3. Layer Browns and Greens

-In a compost tumbler, hot bin, or simple enclosure, create thin layers of high-carbon browns like dried grass, straw, or raked leaves.
-Top with a thin layer of chopped beetroot waste, using approximately a 1:2 brown to green ratio by volume.
+In a compost tumbler, hot bin, or simple enclosure, we create thin layers of high-carbon browns like dried grass, straw, or raked leaves.
+Top each brown layer with a thin layer of chopped beetroot waste, aiming for approximately a 1:2 ratio of green to brown materials by volume.
+To learn more about the ideal green-brown mix, check out this ebook on mastering the green-brown ratio.

 4. Aerate and Mix Materials